 I love providing legal representation to investors whose rights have been violated, and holding corporate defendants accountable for their actions.

-Steve Pepich is a partner in Robbins Geller Rudman & Dowd LLP’s San Diego office.
-His practice has focused primarily on securities class action litigation, but has also included a wide variety of complex civil cases, including representing plaintiffs in mass tort, royalty, civil rights, human rights, ERISA and employment law actions.
+Steven Pepich is a partner in Robbins Geller Rudman & Dowd LLP’s San Diego office.
+His practice has focused primarily on securities class action litigation, but has also included a wide variety of complex civil cases, including representing plaintiffs in mass tort, royalty, civil rights, human rights, ERISA, and employment law actions.

 - De Paul University, J.D., 1983